BeatrizRistau/CS456-Projects/README.md

 # CS456-Projects
-Projects created for the CS 456 (Digital Image Processing) course at WVU Tech, where I learned the techniques for image processing using MATLAB.
+Projects created for the CS 456 (Digital Image Processing) course at WVU Tech, where I learned the techniques for image acquisition, transformation, enhancement, restoration, compression, segmentation, and recognition.
+All projects created using MATLAB.